swiss-territorial-data-lab/proj-dqry/README.md

  ## Workflow instructions

 The workflow can be executed by running the following list of actions and commands.
-A generic workflow is provided, along with two example use cases: the first using SWISSIMAGE data to reproduce the results presented [here](https://tech.stdl.ch/PROJ-DQRY-TM/); the second using satellite images via Open Data Cubes to reproduce the results presented [here](https://tech.stdl.ch/PROJ-DQRY-TM/).
+A generic workflow is provided, along with two use cases: the first using SWISSIMAGE data to reproduce the results presented [here](https://tech.stdl.ch/PROJ-DQRY-TM/) ; the second using satellite images via ODC to reproduce the results presented [here](https://tech.stdl.ch/PROJ-DQRY-TM/).

 Adjust the paths and input values/data of the configuration files accordingly.
-The contents of the configuration files in angle brackets must be assigned.
+The contents of the configuration files in squared brackets must be assigned.
 Uncomment/comment the lines corresponding to the requirements accordingly.

 <details>
   <summary>Generic</summary>